Kwasi633/24-expo-apps/README.md

-# 24-expo-projects
+# 24-expo-apps
-Developing mobile app projects using react-native and expo.
+Developing mobile app of different functionalities using react-native and expo.